 - in Sanur: the Maya Resort & Spa

-However, in the most rural areas, deluxe rental villas are also a thing for those of us who want to scuba dive in style.
-Prices starting from 150€ a night included your own private pool!
+However, in most rural areas, deluxe rental villas are also a thing for those of us who want to scuba dive in style.
+Prices start from 150€ a night including a private swimming pool!

 Guesthouses, homestays & small family-run resorts